-Sometimes when MongoDB users evaluate MongoDB Management Service, they question whether they need a backup if they are already using replication.
+Sometimes when MongoDB users evaluate Cloud Manager, they question whether they need a backup if they are already using replication.
 Doesn’t replication already protect their data sufficiently?

 The answer can be reduced to a single distinction: replication is for availability and backups are for disaster recovery.